twbs/bootstrap/docs/components/input-group.md

 ## Basic example

 Place one add-on or button on either side of an input.
-You may also place one on both sides of an input.

-**We do not support multiple add-ons on a single side.**

-**We do not support multiple form-controls in a single input group.**
+You may also place one on both sides of an input. **We do not support multiple add-ons on a single side, nor multiple form-controls in a single input group.**

 {% example html %}
 <div class="input-group">